 Patient engagement is probably the biggest con in increasing patient access, and that can be disheartening.
 The struggle to get patients to participate in an online access portal in the first place is the biggest challenge practices face.
 That’s why when you do launch any new service to improve patient access, you have to sell it hard to your patients, and not just one time.
 Please continue to encourage them to use it, again and again.
 Once patients get in the habit of using a patient portal, they will see the perks it offers, and they will be more likely to continue using it.

 How to get patients engaged in your patient portal

 Here are four tips for getting and keeping your patients more engaged in their healthcare:

 - If you show your patients the patient portal in person, you’re more likely to get them to use it.
-By explaining to them how to use the portal and giving them a login and password right away, they’ll be more likely to log in again later.
+By explaining how to use the portal and giving them a login and password right away, they’ll be more likely to log in again later.

 - Make sure that patients understand the benefits of logging into a patient portal.
-It’s not enough to simply tell your patients that you have the portal and what information they can access by logging in.
+It’s not enough to tell your patients that you have the portal and what information they can access by logging in.
 You should also explain how having access to that information will benefit them.

 - Give your patients a financial incentive.
 Let’s face it.
 One way to get people motivated is to bribe them.
 Some practices successfully launch patient portals by offering patients a small discount off of their next visit if they sign up to use the patient portal.

 - Don’t give up.
 Once you launch your patient portal, don’t give up… even if the response isn’t as positive as you hoped it would be.
 Make sure you have a marketing strategy in place that includes an initial launch and then long-term promotion.
 Some ideas include signage around the office, mentioning the portal during every visit, and even sending your patients information about the online patient portal in the mail.